Pathways Issue 3

 Read More

-Making a Difference We all want to leave our fingerprints on the world.
-When we reflect on our mortality, we inevitably find ourselves wondering how we want to be remembered…
+We all want to leave our fingerprints on the world.
+When we reflect on our mortality, we inevitably wonder how we’ll be remembered and what we want to accomplish before…

 Read More